oleng/hugo_github/content/blog/google-api-library-explained.md

 ![Google APIs dashboard](https://oleng.github.io/static/img/googleapis_dashboard.png) ![Google Cloud Platform dashboard](https://oleng.github.io/static/img/googlecloudplatform_dashboard.png)

  AFAIK there's no attempt to explain the real difference between the two, other than the obvious conclusion that one discerns after the fact of learning that there are two dashboards, and the titled Cloud Platform is for enterprise customers.
 It's probably clear and normal to some people but I find it not very user friendly to have different entry points without any clear patterns or context, it's a little disorienting.
+I can access them both as lowly normal user, so why not just consolidate them in one place.

 Packages:

-- `google-auth` see https://pypi.org/project/google-auth for latest version.
+- `google-auth` - see https://pypi.org/project/google-auth for latest version.
-- `google-auth-oauthlib` see https://pypi.org/project/google-auth-oauthlib for latest version.
+- `google-auth-oauthlib` - see https://pypi.org/project/google-auth-oauthlib for latest version.

 URLs: